mui/material-ui/docs/pages/blog/mui-x-sep-2024-price-update.md

 We value our loyal customers and want to ensure a smooth transition: current customers will be grandfathered into their existing plans.

 This means you can continue to renew your licenses under the legacy pricing for as long as you wish.
-However, the legacy pricing only covers the previous feature scope: Data Grid and Date Pickers.
+However, the legacy pricing only covers the previously released components: Data Grid and Date Pickers.

 :::info
 **Access to new components:** The Pro versions of Charts and Tree View, and other future Pro components, will be available exclusively through the new Pro plan model or a Premium plan (Premium customers will experience no change, all Pro components are included).